opticspy/lightpipes/sphinx-sources/manual.rst

 LightPipes provide a possibility to perform arbitrary filtering in the Fourier space.
 There is an operator, performing the Fourier transform of the whole data structure: :func:`~LightPipes.PipFFT`.

+To spatial filter a beam with an aperture the following code could be used:

 .. plot:: ./Examples/Commands/PipFFT.py
+    :include-source:

 *Fig. 19.
 Intensity distributions before and after applying a spatial filter.*